OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - It receives our URL as a parameter: `igoat://`.
 - We also can verify the source application: `com.apple.mobilesafari`.
 - We can also know from where it was called, as expected from `-[UIApplication _applicationOpenURLAction:payload:origin:]`.
-- The method returns `0x1` which means `YES` ([the delegate successfully handled the request](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623112-application?language=objc#return-value "application:openURL:options: Return Value")).
+- The method returns "0x1" which means "YES" ([the delegate successfully handled the request](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623112-application?language=objc#return-value "application:openURL:options: Return Value")).

 The call was successful and we see now that the iGoat app was open: